 Our people

-The NEPHU team is made up of public health doctors, infectious diseases doctors, infection prevention nurses, epidemiologists, public health officers, contact tracers, administration officers and communication and engagement advisors.
+The NEPHU team is made up of public health doctors, infectious diseases doctors, infection prevention nurses, epidemiologists, public health and health promotion officers, and communication and engagement specialists.
+Representing over 30 cultural backgrounds and speaking over 25 different languages, the diversity of the team proudly reflects the diversity of our catchment.
 Each team member is integral to the overall work of NEPHU.

 Senior leadership team